 Applicants for the Ph.D. in Literature should have an M.A. in English or an equivalent.
-Admission to the doctoral program is based on a research-based writing sample, statement of purpose, letters of recommendation, previous academic work, and GRE scores.
+Admission to the doctoral program is based on a research-based writing sample, statement of purpose, letters of recommendation, and previous academic work.
 All applications received by the priority deadline (January 15) will be considered for a Teaching Fellowship.

 M.A. in English or equivalent

 Applications must be complete by January 15 (priority deadline) to be considered for a Teaching Fellowship or by the final deadline for Fall or Spring admission (see below).
 The Statement of Purpose should address the applicant's "fit" with this program.
 Kent State University is now processing all applications online.
 Below is the general procedure for all applications:

 - Start at the Kent State Admissions Application site: Apply Online

 - At this page scroll down to and click on Graduate Admissions if you are an international student, click on "International Admissions."

 - At this page ("Step 1"), select the degree program type you are applying to: i.e. masters or doctoral.

 - Read and follow the instructions under "Step 2".